DAS ETH in Data Science

 The following specialisation tracks are currently offered:

-The students must apply for a starting semester in which the chosen foundations course is offered.
+Students must apply to start in a semester in which their chosen foundations course is offered.

-Limited number of participants: Admission is based on programme-specific admissions criteria and/or the constitution of the respective group of applicants.
+Admission is based on programme-specific admissions criteria and/or the constitution of the respective group of applicants.
+There is a limited number of participants.

 Tuition language(s)